 It is essential that information relating to allegations of HSB are recorded within DET/School, as with any other child protection concern, using CPOMS, and in line with the DET Safeguarding and Child Protection Policy.
-The record may form part of a statutory assessment by Children's Social Care or by another agency.

-Any member of staff receiving a disclosure of HSB or noticing signs or indicators of this, must record it in CPOMS as soon as possible, noting what was said or seen, if appropriate, using a body map to record, giving the date, time and location.
-The facts are recorded as the CYP presents them.
+Any member of staff receiving a report of HSB or noticing signs or indicators of this, must record it in CPOMS as soon as possible, noting what was said or seen, if appropriate, using a body map to record, giving the date, time and location.